snarkymcsnarkpants/dad_joke_repo/the collection.md

 - What do you call a person that tells a dad joke, but isn’t a father?
 A faux pas
 - How does a non-binary Samurai kill people?
 They/Them
 - What are a chocolate bar’s pronouns?
 Her/She
-- What is the difference between pine nuts and deer nuts?
-Pine nuts are kinda expensive, but you can find deer nuts under a buck.
 - Where do they send  bad rainbows?
 To Prism.
 It’s a light sentences, but it gives them time to reflect.
 - We all know why 6 is afraid of 7.
 (Because 7 8 9) But why did 7 eat 9?
 Because 7 wanted 3 squared meals a day!
 - If I get a job at a railroad... will they expect me to know the job or will they train me?